alqamabinsadiq/node-api-kit/README.md

 # Node.js API Kit

 ## Motivation
-Created the API structure for your projects again and again is very annoying and difficult especially for the starters.
+Creating the API structure for your projects again and again is very annoying and difficult especially for the starters.
 So I created an API structure which includes all the pre-requisites including the authentication(Which I think is the most difficult task to implement if you are a newbie)
 I want to make it public so that everyone can take benefit from it and contribute to make it even better.
 This API kit will be running on a secure port `3443`.
 You can remove the code for `https` server from `./bin/www`.